Blink4252/rkt/README.md

 ## INSTRUCTIONS

-download image.iso and then use virtual machine software or flash it to a usb (i have only tested it with `dd` so far)
+download rkt.iso and then use virtual machine software or flash it to a usb (i have only tested it with `dd` so far)